LukeGrahamLandry/franca/examples/README.md

 - count: counts the number of code lines in a franca file.
 - aoc: first half of advent of code 2024
 - check_source: scan a directory for confusing unicode characters and long lines
+- ascii_table: uses stb_truetype and stb_image_write to generate a simple image

-## broken / wip
+## unfinished

+- depth_test
+- epicycles
-- compiler_gui
+- lambda
-- dearimgui_demo: calls ImGui::ShowDemoWindow (lib:sokol, lib:dearimgui)